 Knowledges, Skills, Abilities & Other Characteristics

-- Ability to perform work accurately and efficiently, including data entry.
+- Ability to perform detail-oriented work with complete accuracy.

 - Ability to exhibit exemplary professionalism.

-The starting salary (5FN) is $42,539 and the resident incentive starting salary for City of Milwaukee residents is $43,815.
-Appointment will be made in accordance with the City of Milwaukee salary ordinance.
+The current starting salary (PG 5FN) is $42,539 annually, and the resident incentive starting salary for City of Milwaukee residents is $43,815.

 The City of Milwaukee provides a comprehensive benefit program which includes: